The "Houston Hustle" vs. Your Health: Why Executives Need to Rethink the 8-Hour Sit

 Leading a Houston business requires immense energy.
 Don't let your chair syphon it away.
 By understanding the physiology of sitting and implementing small, strategic changes, you can protect your long-term health and sustain the performance required at the executive level.

-If you are looking to implement these strategies at an organizational level, contact me to discuss Restorative fitness
+If you are looking to implement these strategies at an organizational level, contact me to discuss customized executive health consultations or on-site ergonomic assessments for your team.

 The Houston Personal Trainer Dilemma